img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 VM Zinc

-Jonathan has over 24 years’ experience working with VMZINC.
+Jonathan Lowy has over 24 years’ experience working with VMZinc.
 Having operated in both technical and sales positions in three different countries, he has an excellent understanding of not only the market needs but also the technical possibilities of zinc as a roofing and cladding material.
-Jonathan has also been involved in technical certifications whether that be, Environmental Profile Declarations or BBA certifications and fire testing.
+He has also been involved in technical certifications, whether that be environmental profile declarations or BBA certifications and fire testing.
 Much of this knowledge has been used to write technical literature aimed both at architects and installers.
-Before joining VMZINC, Jonathan worked as a land surveyor in Paris, ironically spending quite a lot of time on the zinc roof tops of Paris!
-Jonathan graduated from Nottingham Trent University in Construction Management in 1990.
+Before joining VMZinc, he worked as a land surveyor in Paris, ironically spending quite a lot of time on the zinc roof tops of Paris.
+He graduated from Nottingham Trent University in construction management in 1990.

 Chris McAvoy Chris McAvoy